Dynamic stall reattachment revisited: Results

 \subsection{Surface footprints of dynamic stall reattachment}

 The nFTLE ridge that represents the shear layer is an attractor or separation line and forms the boundary between the separated flow above the airfoil and the incoming or attached flow.
 Ideally, the separation point would be the intersection of the separation line with the airfoil surface.
 Due to the no-slip boundary condition at the wall, FTLE ridges do not make direct contact with the surface \citep{Serra2018, Klose2020}.
+Lagrangian flow separation begins with the upwelling of fluid material from the wall, creating sharp spikes in material lines initially parallel to the surface \citep{Serra2018}.
+The theoretical centerpiece of these spikes is called the Lagrangian backbone of separation.
+The intersection of the backbone of separation with the wall is the spiking point, which marks where separation initiates in the Lagrangian frame.
+This spiking point can be identified from severe curvature changes in advected material lines or from high-order derivatives of the wall-normal velocity \citep{Serra2018, Klose2020}.
+This approach requires high spatial resolution to extract the high-order derivatives.
+The spiking is typically located upstream of the Prandtl separation point, which refers to the location of zero skin friction.

+In the present work, we adopt a simplified approach to approximate the Lagrangian separation point from the FTLE field.
+We extrapolate the linear section of the nFTLE ridge close to the airfoil surface to find its intersection with the wall (\cref{fig:points_CP}a).
+This approximation estimates where the nFTLE ridge approaches the surface, and is used here as a proxy for the Lagrangian spiking point.

-To determine an FTLE-based separation point, we extrapolate the linear section of the nFTLE ridge close to the airfoil surface and find its intersection with the airfoil surface (\cref{fig:points_CP}a).
-Additionally, we extract a velocity-based separation point as the flow reversal point in the near-surface velocity $\kindex{u}{surf}$ (\cref{fig:points_CP}).
-We consider the horizontal velocity component in the airfoil's frame of reference in the second-closest grid point to the airfoil's surface as the near-surface velocity.
-When the surface velocity is negative, the flow is separated and the velocity-based separation point is the chord-wise location at which $\kindex{u}{surf}=0$.
+As an estimate of the Prandtl separation point, which we refer to as the velocity-based separation point, we use the most upstream flow reversal point in the near-surface velocity $\kindex{u}{surf}$ (\cref{fig:points_CP}).
+We consider the horizontal velocity component in the airfoil frame of reference in the second-closest grid point to the airfoil surface as the near-surface velocity.
+Due to the geometry of the airfoil, the difference between the horizontal velocity component and the tangential component is minor along most of the chord length, but the former is easier to extract.
+The most upstream chordwise location where the near surface velocity changes sign from positive to negative ($\kindex{u}{surf}=0$) is taken as the velocity-based separation point.